BIO

 Kenton Klassen, BFA, MA, RCC Psychotherapist

-Having grown up in northern towns all over Western Canada and moving 30 times by the age of 30, I am accustomed to building relationships with new people.
-I have enjoyed exposure to wildly different communities and have a background in various fields including industrial work, bartending, theatre/film, and education.
+Having grown up in northern towns all over Western Canada, and moving 30 times before I was 30, I am accustomed to building relationships with all sorts of people.
+I have enjoyed exposure to wildly different communities and have a background in various fields including industrial work, bartending, education, & theatre/film.

-For a long time I avoided therapy, trusting only in myself to manage the unending impact of difficult past experiences and struggling far longer than was necessary.
+For a long time I avoided therapy, expecting to find my own way out of the enduring impact of difficult past experiences, and struggling far longer than was necessary.
 However, I was finally convinced to give therapy a try and found it transformative.
-I am now a passionate advocate for meaningful therapy and mental health education.
+I am now a passionate advocate for mental health education and meaningful psychotherapy.

 Outside of the therapy office you may find me at the cinema, exploring the coastline with my family, enjoying a very loud concert, rehearsing a new play, or immersing myself in a Steinbeck novel.